Survey reveals the impact of lockdowns on local businesses

 Staff numbers too will be affected, with around 30 percent of businesses believing their staffing numbers would have a significant negative impact of over 25 percent.

 Exporters remain more optimistic, with 46 percent responding that there will be no effect on their sales, while 30 percent think the negative effect will be over 25 percent.

-The survey shows that smaller businesses have been more impacted by loss of customers and increased costs, while larger ones have been impacted by supply chain.
+The survey shows that smaller businesses have been more impacted by the loss of customers and increased costs, while larger ones have been impacted by the supply chain.

 The survey was commissioned to better understand the regional impact of the pandemic and changes during this time across different industries, and ensure support was focused appropriately.

 An earlier survey sent out during Alert Level 4 showed over 81 percent of respondents reported significant financial impacts from COVID-19.

 While it is not possible to match respondents between the surveys due to anonymity, Canterbury Employers’ Chamber of Commerce Chief Executive, Leeann Watson says the results demonstrate the changing impact during the pandemic.

 “All business segments have been affected by cashflow issues.
 Manufacturers, in particular, have had challenges around social distancing under Level 3, although they expect this to reduce under Level 2.

 “Accommodation and Hospitality also expected to face challenges under Level 2 around increased costs of operating, social distancing and lack of customers, expecting to take many months to be back anywhere near full trading capacity.

 “The survey results reinforce what we are seeing—namely the very real need for continued targeted financial support and the need for HR as we continue to see increased needs around support with restructuring, redundancy and resizing for businesses.”